cyclone-6/scripts/README.md

 ## deck_shuffle.sh:

-Bash script that shuffles a deck of cards (with, or without, jokers), deals out a given number of 5 card hands and displays them with Unicode characters representing the four card suits.
+Bash script that shuffles a deck of cards (with, or without, jokers), deals out a given number of 5 card hands and displays them with Unicode characters representing the four card suits. (_see screenshot_)

+## genSOI.sh

+Bash script that generates a paper Signal Operating Instruction (SOI) authentication key set for a given year from a dictionary file.
+Dictionary file can be a full size dictionary file or any file that contains at least 366 10 letter words.
+If a year is not given it defaults to the current year. (_see screenshot_)

 ## getlyrics.sh